“A baby is born with a need to be loved – and never outgrows it.”

-By looking over her list, even a weary mama can tell at a glance if the crying is due to hunger (too long between feedings) or constipation (hasn’t moved his bowels).
+Looking over her list, even a weary mama can tell at a glance if the crying is due to hunger (too long between feedings) or constipation (he hasn’t moved his bowels).

 This helps mama learn the different sounds of her baby’s cries.

-This goes a long way towards helping a new mama learn to trust her instincts when it comes to her baby.
+This goes a long way toward helping a new mama learn to trust her instincts when it comes to her baby.

 The best advice for new mamas, however, comes from not-so-new mamas.

 Enjoy these first few weeks to their fullest.